DataRaptor/drift-discord/README.md

 <img src="https://github.com/DataRaptor/drift-discord/blob/03f053ed7e80627935120648662261d060d0d88f/docs/arch.png" width="100%" height="auto"/>

-It is fairly simple.
 Particular attention is given to security during interactions between the client and api, namely to verify that the user sending requests are who they say they (via discord access token and Solana wallet signatures).
 Additionally, we encrypt the discord access tokens via `AES` when the tokens are handed back to the client though query parameters are secured by SSL, i'd rather not have them in the server logs.

+Since we're not doing any complex joins I thought it was sufficient to use a Document store as my DB, I chose mongo.
+For this usecase, this is fine.
+We're storing a single model and not doing any complex joins.
+Additionally, `Cloud SQL` google's hosted SQL solution takes a great deal of configuring proxies to get right and that would have slowed me down.
+I will however configure it and migrate over if there's time.

 ## CIDC